sabaansari7110-max/find-element-exists-in-tuple/README.md

 # find element exists in tuple (python)
-This program checkks whether a given element exists in a tuple or not.
+This program checks whether a given element exists in a tuple or not.

 #Description
 <br>